Lean Coach Brian Buck’s Favorite Mistake

 Some other recent episodes, that while not Lean related, have that same spirit of reflection and learning from mistakes.

 I hope you'll check them out.
-If you have a “favorite mistake” story you'd like to share, let me know.Note: Comments have been turned off for the time being to try to shut down excessive spam/bot traffic to the site.
-If you'd like to add a comment, please share the post on LinkedIn or Twitter with your comments and thoughts.
+If you have a “favorite mistake” story you'd like to share, let me know.What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.